KabeloMaps/Product-Preview-Card-/README.md

 ## My process

 - The process I followed for this challenge was to first focus on building the general layout of the UI for mobile screen sizes.
-- This comprised of using both media queries and picture elements to change the layout and img sources for different screen sizes.
+- This comprised of using both media queries and source tags to change the layout and img sources for different screen sizes.

 ### Built with